From BR Bullpen

 - Born August 23, 1918 in Burnsville, NC USA

 - Died March 15, 2010 in Weaverville, NC USA

 Biographical Information

-Nineteen-year-old Ken Holcombe pitched for the Greensburg Green Sox of the Pennsylvania State Association in 1938 and the young right-hander went 9-8 with a 3.21 ERA.
+Nineteen-year-old Ken Holcombe pitched for the Greensburg Green Sox of the Pennsylvania State Association in 1938.
+The young right-hander went 9-8 with a 3.21 ERA.
 He signed with the St. Louis Cardinals as a free agent in 1939.
 He won 14 and lost 12 for the Williamson Red Birds of the Mountain State League while pitching 218 innings that year.

 Ken stayed in the Cardinals organization until before the 1941 season, when they sent him to the New York Yankees in an unknown transaction.
 Ken had three good years (1942-1944) with the Newark Bears of the International League.
 After winning 17 games in 1944, he made it to Yankee Stadium in 1945 and did some effective work out of the Yankee bullpen, going 3-3 with an excellent 1.80 ERA in 23 appearances.

-1948 would see Holcombe with the Reds in two outings but on May 10, they shipped him back to Sacramento.
-He was acquired by the Chicago White Sox in 1950 and had his best year in 1951, winning 11 games with a 3.78 ERA, but his pitching career was set back by bursitis and he was gone from the big leagues with a record of 18-32 after wearing the uniforms of the St. Louis Browns in 1952 and the Boston Red Sox in 1953.
+1948 saw Holcombe with the Reds in two outings but on May 10th, they shipped him back to Sacramento.
+He was acquired by the Chicago White Sox in 1950 and had his best year in 1951, winning 11 games with a 3.78 ERA.
+His pitching career was set back by bursitis and he was gone from the big leagues with a record of 18-32 after wearing the uniforms of the St. Louis Browns in 1952 and the Boston Red Sox in 1953.